manaschaturvedi/TeamTechTitans-Katas2024/ADRs/006-notification-medium.md

    - SMS alerts are effective for urgent alerts, especially in scenarios where internet connectivity is limited or unreliable.

 3. **Mobile App Push Notifications**:
-   - Utilize push notifications within the Fish Watch mobile app to alert owners about new alerts or critical events.
+   - Utilize push notifications within the Fishy Watch mobile app to alert owners about new alerts or critical events.
    - Push notifications work seamlessly in online scenarios but may not be available without internet connectivity.

 4. **Offline Alerting**: